ontolex/frequency-attestation-corpus-information/index.md

 **URI:** [http://www.w3.org/ns/lemon/frac#Observable](http://www.w3.org/ns/lemon/frac#Observable)

 <dfn>Observable</dfn> is a superclass for any element of a lexical resource that frequency, attestation or corpus-derived information can be expressed about.
-This includes, among others, `ontolex:LexicalEntry`, `ontolex:LexicalSense`, `ontolex:Form`, and `ontolex:LexicalConcept`.
+This includes, among others, <a data-cite="ontolex#LexicalEntry">lexical entry</a>, <a data-cite="ontolex#LexicalSense">lexical sense</a>, <a data-cite="ontolex#Form">form</a>, and <a data-cite="ontolex#LexicalConcept">lexical concept</a>.
 Elements that FrAC properties apply to must be observable in a corpus or another linguistic data source.
 </div>

 </div>